chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/README.md

 ### Known issues

-- Unicode is unsupported.
-For one since batch seems to have trouble with it for storing the program paths but also importantly as the XVI32 hex editor doesn't appear to read files from paths with Unicode.
+- Extended ranges of Unicode is unsupported.
+Due to both encoding for storing the program paths in the batch script but also importantly as the XVI32 hex editor doesn't appear to read files from paths with such Unicode characters.